 - Add another layer of encaustic medium.
 You will still see the colour, pattern and print through the layers of wax.
 Finish off with your usual encaustic techniques, pan pastels etc. if desired.

 - For prints made onto the thicker copier paper, image transfer, by placing the image upside down on a prepared board.
 Wet the back of the paper, and gently rub to remove the paper, leaving the image behind.
 Fuse gently, and continue with subsequent layers as normal.

 I hope you find this inspiring, and gives you some ideas to try in your own practice.
 There are more photographs below.

-Sam is one of the guest tutors on my VIP Art Retreat Week in June for artists who understand the basics of dammar based encaustic.
-It’s going to be a hugely inspiring week.
-This video doesn’t even begin to cover the boxes of tricks she brought along with her!
+Sam was due to be one of the guest tutors on my VIP Art Retreat Weeks, this video didn’t even begin to cover the boxes of tricks she brought along with her!
 A very inspiring lady.

 Keep waxing and let us know if you found this information helpful.
 If you did, please share!

 For more images, head over to my Instagram, or Facebook Pages… 🙂